deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

     # Debugging MVC Applications
         ## Preparing the Example Project
             ### Creating the View
-                Listing 14-2.
-The Contents of the Index.cshtml File -->
+                Listing 14-3.
+Adding a Style to the /Content/Site.css File.
+-->
 ## Launching the Visual Studio Debugger
 ## Causing the Visual Studio Debugger to Break